pgTech123/Light-Controller/README.md

 Light-Controller
 ================

 This project is a mini light show setup.
-I guess it's best to show what it can do with a short video first :P. https://www.youtube.com/watch?v=73we8rbzlRw
+I guess it's best to show what it can do with a short video first. https://www.youtube.com/watch?v=73we8rbzlRw

 ##Getting Started